waveform-computing/compoundpi/docs/commands.rst

 **Syntax:** find *[count]*

-The :ref:`command_find` command is typically the first command used in a client session to locate all Pi's on the current subnet.
-If a count is specified, the command will display an error if the expected number of Pi's is not located.
+The :ref:`command_find` command is typically the first command used in a client session to locate all Pis on the configured subnet.
+If a count is specified, the command will display an error if the expected number of Pis is not located.

 See also: :ref:`command_add`, :ref:`command_remove`, :ref:`command_servers`,
 :ref:`command_identify`.